Canto-Crowd/.github/profile/README.md

 # Canto Crowdfunding Dapp

 Canto Crowd is a decentralized crowdfunding application.
-The main goal is to provide funding to new public goods projects built on a Free Public  Infrastructure (FPI) powered by Canto Blockchain.
+The main goal is to provide funding to new public goods projects built on a Free Public  Infrastructure (FPI) powered by Canto Blockchain and using a quadratic funding model .
 Canto Blockchain is a permissionless general-purpose blockchain running the Ethereum Virtual Machine (EVM).
 It was built to deliver on the promise of DeFi – that through a post-traditional financial movement, new systems will be made accessible, transparent, decentralized, and free.
 Giving an accessible way through a crowdfunding platform to get support for developing new ideas on the Canto Blockchain will help ecosystem growth.

 ## Appendix

-Any additional information goes here

 ## Screenshots